Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 ### Conclusion

 By completing the tasks outlined in this lab, users gain practical knowledge of deploying the Azure Information Protection Unified Labeling Client and utilizing it to classify files.
 This knowledge is essential for organizations seeking to enhance their data protection strategies and ensure compliance with security and privacy requirements.
 The lab emphasizes the importance of incorporating AIP tools into the data management workflow.

+### Review
+In this lab, you have completed:
++ Install Azure Information Protection Unified Labeling Client
++ Using File Explorer to classify files

+## You have successfully completed the lab